What is Burisma Holdings? The story behind the scandal-tied Ukraine firm that hired Hunter Biden

 Others beg to differ.

 “By inviting influential foreigners, Ukrainian business wants to get additional protection, PR and lobby mechanisms to grasp additional spheres of interest.
-Having Hunter Biden on board, the owner of Burisma wanted to correct the image and to get cover, because authorities are scared by the U.S. embassy in Ukraine,” Yehorov said.
+Having Hunter Biden on board, the owner of Burisma wanted to correct the image and to get cover, because authorities are scared by the U.S. embassy in Ukraine,” Egorov said.
 “Hunter Biden, using the political capabilities of his family, acted as a rescue buffer between Burisma and Ukrainian law enforcement agencies.
 His work in the company of a corrupt official smells bad.”

 But by 2017, Burisma announced that it was not encountering any active prosecution cases.
 It then inked a partnership with the Washington think tank, the Atlantic Council, centered on combating corruption efforts in Ukraine.